Skip to contents

 ## Aged yFMT, Aged oFMT, Young yFMT

-Finally, the output of anansi can be visualized with plotAnansi by specifying the type of association to use.
+Finally, the output of anansi can be visualised with plotAnansi by specifying the type of association to use.

 # Filter associations by q value